Skip to content

 Tasmanian Government agencies must:

-• archive or record website content prior to it being retired or removed
+• archive or record website content before it is retired or removed

 • maintain a current, comprehensive, and well-structured identification or classification records system that provides an effective means for organising, locating and retrieving published information